gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

 - interaction
     - dynamic
 - task based inteface design
-    - what does the user need
+    - think: "what does the user need to do"
 - book: The Design of Everyday Things by Don Norman

 ### Communication
 - interaction is about communication
+- know what your message is & find out what your user understands
-- simple information is harder to display since there is an expectatin to understand the information easily
+- simple information is harder to display since there is an expectation to understand the information easily
 - should design intuitively
 - need to communicate to user what things they can do
+    - communicate in way that user will pay attention to it

 #### Exercises
 - chapter 1-6